-- Proactively challenge inappropriate behaviour and language among pupils. - Deliver education to pupils regarding consent, healthy relationships, and online safety. - Report any incidents of sexual harassment, violence, or sexting directly to the DSL. - Maintain effective filtering and monitoring systems for online safety.
+- Proactively challenge inappropriate behaviour and language among learners. - Deliver education to learners regarding consent, healthy relationships, and online safety.

-• Support both victims and alleged perpetrators through comprehensive risk assessments and intervention plans.
+- Report any incidents of sexual harassment, violence, or sexting directly to the DSL. - Maintain effective filtering and monitoring systems for online safety. - Support both victims and alleged perpetrators through comprehensive risk assessments and intervention plans.

-SEND and Vulnerable Pupils
+SEND and Vulnerable Learners

-- Offer additional pastoral support and assign key workers for pupils with SEND. - Remain vigilant to barriers to disclosure and indicators of abuse within vulnerable groups. - Implement tailored safeguarding adaptations in RSHE and tutorial programmes. - Our school is committed to supporting gender questioning children.
+- Offer additional pastoral support and assign key workers for learners with SEND. - Remain vigilant to barriers to disclosure and indicators of abuse within vulnerable groups. - Implement tailored safeguarding adaptations in RSHE and tutorial programmes. - ALFA is committed to supporting gender questioning children.
 We recognise the importance of creating a safe and inclusive environment where all children feel respected and supported.
-Staff will receive training on how to support gender questioning children, ensuring that their needs are met and they feel safe within the school community.
+Staff will receive training on how to support gender questioning children, ensuring that their needs are met and they feel safe within ALFA.